A portable long service leave scheme for the community sector

 If you have employees providing relevant services in the ACT, you’re required by law to:

-- register their business with the Authority;
+- register your business with us

-- record service for the covered employees by submitting quarterly returns;
+- record service for the covered employees by submitting quarterly returns

 - pay a levy (if applicable) after submitting the return.